vasuchettyphd/rag_tutorial/README.md

 <details>

-<summary>**Docker** is an open-source platform that enables developers to automate the deployment, scaling, and management of applications inside lightweight, portable containers.</summary> These containers bundle everything needed to run an application, including the code, runtime, libraries, and dependencies, making it easier to develop, ship, and run applications consistently across different environments.
+<summary><b>Docker</b> is an open-source platform that enables developers to automate the deployment, scaling, and management of applications inside lightweight, portable containers.</summary> These containers bundle everything needed to run an application, including the code, runtime, libraries, and dependencies, making it easier to develop, ship, and run applications consistently across different environments.

 ### Key Concepts in Docker